Are you looking for the best posture brace for hunchback?

 Both kinds of braces will work to improve your posture, but the 8 figure clavicle brace doesn’t have the same support as the vest type brace.

-In some situations this is not an issue, however often poor posture is often a more complicated issue than just rounded shoulders in the upper back.
+In some situations this is not an issue, however often poor posture is a more complicated issue than just the upper back.
+I any case, if your hunchback posture is a serious one, you better go with the vest-type brace (the first one).

 A Closer Look At Posture Braces